Remediate Active Directory Exposures within 5 Minutes

 For the criminal underground, getting access to systems and networks is a primary objective, and over the past several years, we’ve seen adversaries move towards automation and advanced cybercrime enablement services to increase their chances of success.

-Criminal tactics are now frequently built around next-gen technology like automation, AI, and custom-made tools for the sole purpose of evading detection, influencing how (and how fast) they collect passwords and other valuable data, how they check the validity of stolen credentials, and how they programmatically distribute stolen information to their other criminals.
+Criminal tactics are evolving.
+Bad actors are experimenting with technology like automation, AI, and custom-made tools for the sole purpose of evading detection.
+That innovation changes how (and how fast) they collect passwords and other valuable data.
+It also alters how they check the validity of stolen credentials, and the ways they programmatically distribute stolen information to their other criminals.

 As criminals turn to automation, so have defenders.
-And SpyCloud’s Active Directory Guardian – powered by our proprietary identity analytics – gives teams an important competitive advantage in the race against the clock.
+SpyCloud’s Active Directory Guardian – powered by our proprietary identity analytics – gives teams an important competitive advantage in the race against the clock.
+With Active Directory Guardian, you can remediate exposed credentials faster than it takes to get through your inbox at the start of the day, or to walk to Starbucks for a coffee – within 5 minutes.

-Active Directory Guardian automates detecting and remediating exposed passwords
+Active Directory Guardian automatically detects and remediates exposed passwords

 Security teams used to look at alerts and manually check to see if the exposed passwords were in use by employees.
-Adversaries responded by checking stolen passwords faster after they got access to them.
-Without an automatic, high-volume, high-fidelity system to automate that workflow for defenders, the chances of protecting against credential-based attacks goes down dramatically.
+Adversaries responded by checking stolen passwords faster after getting them from breaches, malware, or phishing attacks, and then automating attacks using the freshly exposed data.
+Without a low latency, high-fidelity system to automate that workflow for defenders, the chances of protecting against identity-based attacks goes down dramatically.

 With the latest version of Active Directory Guardian, you can: